Elliott won't celebrate gifted Pocono win after Hamlin DQ

 Chase Elliott left Pocono Raceway as a third-place finisher and learned when he landed home in Georgia that he had been declared the race winner.

-The Toyotas were shipped to NASCAR’s research and development center in North Carolina for further evaluation and — depending on potential appeals — it could take a week to sort out the winner or other penalties levied against JGR.
+The Toyotas were shipped to NASCAR’s research and development center in North Carolina for further evaluation, and additional points or monetary penalties could still be issued against JGR.

 Elliott was gifted his fourth win of the season, without the Hendrick Motorsports driver ever leading a lap Sunday in his No. 9 Chevrolet.
 The series points leader will take the win, even if he doesn’t feel great about achieving it without a checkered flag.